-T-cells are the key component of the adaptive immune system, playing a pivotal role fighting both infectious agents and cancer cells (1).
-T-cell-based immune responses are driven by antigenic peptides (epitopes), presented in the context of major histocompatibility complex (MHC) molecules (2).
-Therefore, the prediction of peptides that can bind to MHC molecules has become the basis for the anticipation of T-cell epitopes (3).
+T cells are key component of the adaptive immune system, playing a pivotal role fighting both infectious agents and cancer cells (1).
+T cell-based immune responses are driven by antigenic peptides (epitopes), presented in the context of major histocompatibility complex (MHC) molecules (2).
+Therefore, prediction of peptides that can bind to MHC molecules has become the basis for the anticipation of T cell epitopes (3).
 MHC molecules fall into two major classes, namely MHC class I (MHCI) and MHC class II (MHCII).
-Antigens presented by MHCI and MHCII are recognized by two distinct sets of T-cells, CD8+ T and CD4+ T-cells, respectively.
-Identification of T-cell epitopes is important for both understanding disease pathogenesis and vaccine design.
-Thus, the availability of computational methods that can readily identify potential epitopes from primary protein sequences has fueled a new paradigm in vaccine development that is driven by this epitope discovery.
+Antigens presented by MHCI and MHCII are recognized by two distinct sets of T cells, CD8+ T and CD4+ T cells, respectively.
+Identification of T cell epitopes is important for both understanding disease pathogenesis and vaccine design.
+Thus, the availability of computational methods that can readily identify potential epitopes from primary protein sequences, have fueled a new paradigm in vaccine development that is driven by this epitope-discovery.

 A major complication to this vaccine development approach is the extreme polymorphism of the MHC molecules.
-In the human, MHC molecules are known as human leukocyte antigens (HLAs), and there are hundreds of allelic variants of the class I (HLA I) and the class II (HLA II) molecules.
-These HLA allelic variants bind distinct sets of peptides as MHC polymorphism is the basis for peptide-binding specificity (4), and are expressed at vastly variable frequencies in different ethnic groups (5).
-This complexity suggests that a large number of HLA molecules will have to be targeted for peptide-binding predictions, requiring so many peptides to elicit a broadly protective multi-epitope vaccine as to be
+In the human, MHC molecules are known as human leukocytes antigens (HLAs), and there are hundreds of allelic variants of the class I (HLA I) and the class II (HLA II) molecules.
+These HLA allelic variants bind distinct sets of peptides as MHC polymorphism is the basis for distinct peptide binding specificity (4), and are expressed at vastly variable frequencies in different ethnic groups (5).
+This complexity suggests that a large number of HLA molecules will have to be targeted for peptide-binding predictions, requiring so many peptides to elicit a broadly protective multi-epitope vaccine as to be impractical.
+Interestingly, groups of several HLA molecules (supertypes) can bind largely overlapping sets of peptides (6,7).
+Identification of these HLA supertypes facilitates epitope-based vaccine development for the following reasons: first, targeting of representative HLA aleles from distinct supertypes allow the immune response to be stimulated in a variety of genetic backgrounds; second, selection of promiscuous peptide-binders to those alleles included within a given supertype limits the number of peptides to be considered without decreasing the spectrum of the immune response.